 It is considered that this site is suitable for an allocation as the limited constraints can be mitigated.

-POLICY TX HD6 - Levetts Farm:
+POLICY TX HD6: Levetts Farm

-This site is allocated for residential development in place of these former farm buildings provided design and landscaping satisfactorily respects the amenity of existing neighbouring properties.
+This site is allocated for the development of three detached units in place of these former farm buildings provided the design satisfactorily respects the amenity of existing neighbouring properties.